CAMS at the Institute

 Looking for support for a loved one?
 We’re here to help, and the process is simple:

-- Paige will provide a complimentary phone intake and let you know if CAMS might be an effective option.
+- Our Intake Coordinator will provide a complimentary phone intake and let you know if CAMS might be an effective option.

 - If so, we’ll recommend a therapist from our CAMS team (see link below).